 Her research for Bruegel focused on EU macroeconomic developments, EU Institutions, finance and growth.
 More precisely, she was working on the macroeconomics of the recent crisis, the competitiveness debate (macro and micro-approach), the role of the EU budget in the crisis and the impact of financial regulation on economic growth.

-From 2004 to 2009, Benedicta was a Research Fellow in the International Economics Programme at Chatham House and has experience as a freelance political economic analyst.
+From 2004 to 2009, Benedicta was a Research Fellow in the International Economics Programme at Chatham House.
+She also has experience as a freelance political economic analyst.
 She has held visiting positions at the Free University of Berlin and at the University of Auckland.

-Benedicta holds a MSc d a PhD in European Political Economy from the London School of Economics.
+Benedicta holds a MSc and PhD in European Political Economy from the London School of Economics.
 Her research interests include: EU macroeconomics, EU economic governance, varieties of capitalism, and labour markets institutions.